 West End Girls

-I remember an amusing performance on Top of the Pops where Neil and Chris dressed as each other in a Top of the Pops performance on BBC1 of their first hit single, West End Girls.
+I remember an amusing performance on Top of the Pops where Neil and Chris dressed as each other for their first hit single, West End Girls.
 Its massive success propelled the Pet Shop Boys' 1986 debut LP Please into the Top Ten of the album charts in the UK.
 Written by the duo, the song was influenced by the hip hop scene and includes what can be best described as a posh boy English rap by Neil.